PrinceRuthless95/Data-Science-Work/README.md

 Team members: Kah Meng, Audrey, Lukas, and Li.
 Models: Tree-based, logistic, Boosting, KNN, Naives Bayes, and SVM.
 Remarks: the logistic regression is default with l2 (ridge) with no shrinkage penalty (default C=1), should apply MultinomialNB instead of GaussianNB as they are more categorical predictors than continuous predictors, can also bin continuous predictors to appropriately applied for MultinomialNB.
+SVC seems to give better score than LinearSVC, although the difference between them still need some further studies/understanding.